devikasu/Issue-tracker/README.md

 - Access the app at `http://localhost:3000` after starting the development server.
 - Sign up for a new account or log in.
 - Create, view, and manage issues from the dashboard.

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.